cmadland/web-hub/pages/06.presentations/03.candidacy/deckset.md

 ![](2.png)

-^ However, as our understanding of cognitive processes and learning have advanced beyond the rewards and punishments of behaviourism towards social constructivist practices, assessment practices have remained relatively unchanged.
-Consequently, there is a misalignment between contemporary assessment practices in higher education and modern understandings of human cognition.
+^ However, even as our understanding of cognitive processes and learning have advanced beyond the rewards and punishments of behaviourism towards social constructivist practices, assessment practices have remained relatively unchanged.
+Consequently, there is a misalignment between common assessment practices in higher education and modern understandings of human cognition.

 ---